 Other recreational water illnesses (RWIs) that cause diarrhea include waters that are infected with germs from norovirus, Shigella and cryptosporidium.
 Although RWIs cause a wide variety of symptoms, diarrhea is the most common.
 Lakes, streams and rivers may be contaminated with these contaminants due to water runoff, sewage spills and animal waste.
 Even someone sick with diarrhea can infect the waters with just a speck of stool.

 How to Avoid Waterborne Illnesses like Diarrhea from Lakes, Streams and Rivers

-The best ways to avoid diarrhea from contaminants in lakes, streams and rivers is to not swallow the water and take a bottle of Fit Bottle along with you for your recreational water excursion.
+The best ways to avoid diarrhea from contaminants in lakes, streams and rivers is to not swallow the water and take a reusuable portable water filter bottle like Fit Bottle along with you for your recreational water excursion.
 Fit Bottle is a revolutionary product to purify water.
 Instead of the typical adhesives used in other purification water bottle, Fit Bottle has zero adhesives holding the filters in place.
-It blocks up to 99 percent of bacteria, viruses and harmful chemicals.
+The Fit Bottle blocks up to 99 percent of bacteria, viruses and harmful chemicals.
 It also filters chlorine.
 Not only do users get fresh tasting water, they get protection from dangerous organisms.
 Fit Bottle’s filter has undergone vigorous testing and is nationally certified by labs.
 It’s a product that takes your health seriously.